trickortweak/flickr-uploader/README.md

         }
 * FLICKR["api_key"] = ""
 * FLICKR["secret"] = ""

+Refer to https://www.flickr.com/services/api/upload.api.html for what each of the upload arguments above correspond to for Flickr's API.

 ## Usage
 Place the file uploadr.py in any directory and run (execution privs required):